 GameStop (GME) PT Lowered to $18.00 at Robert W. Baird

-GameStop (NYSE:GME) had its target price decreased by Robert W. Baird from $23.00 to $18.00 in a report released on Thursday morning.
-Robert W. Baird currently has an outperform rating on the stock.
+GameStop (NYSE:GME) had its price objective reduced by equities research analysts at Robert W. Baird from $23.00 to $18.00 in a report issued on Thursday, March 29th.
+The brokerage currently has an “outperform” rating on the stock.
+Robert W. Baird’s price target points to a potential upside of 34.03% from the stock’s previous close.

-A number of other brokerages have also recently commented on GME.
-Bank of America cut shares of GameStop from a neutral rating to an underperform rating and set a $11.00 target price on the stock. in a research report on Thursday.
-ValuEngine upgraded shares of GameStop from a hold rating to a buy rating in a research report on Friday, December 1st.
-Loop Capital set a $28.00 target price on shares of GameStop and gave the stock a buy rating in a research report on Thursday, November 30th.
-Wedbush set a $23.00 target price on shares of GameStop and gave the stock a buy rating in a research report on Monday, February 12th.
-Finally, Zacks Investment Research cut shares of GameStop from a hold rating to a sell rating in a research report on Tuesday, March 20th.
-Three research analysts have rated the stock with a sell rating, six have assigned a hold rating and five have issued a buy rating to the company.
-GameStop presently has an average rating of Hold and a consensus target price of $19.78.
+GME has been the topic of several other reports.
+Bank of America lowered GameStop from a “neutral” rating to an “underperform” rating and set a $11.00 price objective on the stock. in a research note on Thursday, March 29th.
+ValuEngine raised GameStop from a “hold” rating to a “buy” rating in a research note on Friday, December 1st.
+Loop Capital set a $28.00 price objective on GameStop and gave the company a “buy” rating in a research note on Thursday, November 30th.
+Wedbush set a $23.00 price objective on GameStop and gave the company a “buy” rating in a research note on Monday, February 12th.
+Finally, Zacks Investment Research lowered GameStop from a “hold” rating to a “sell” rating in a research note on Tuesday, March 20th.
+Three equities research analysts have rated the stock with a sell rating, seven have given a hold rating and four have given a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and a consensus target price of $18.33.

-GameStop (NYSE:GME) last posted its quarterly earnings data on Wednesday, March 28th.
-The company reported $2.02 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.96 by $0.06.
-The firm had revenue of $3.50 billion for the quarter, compared to analysts’ expectations of $3.33 billion.
-GameStop had a net margin of 0.38% and a return on equity of 14.73%.
-The business’s quarterly revenue was up 15.0% on a year-over-year basis.
-During the same quarter last year, the company posted $2.38 EPS. equities analysts forecast that GameStop will post 3.18 earnings per share for the current year.
+GameStop (NYSE:GME) last released its earnings results on Wednesday, March 28th.
+The company reported $2.02 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.96 by $0.06.
+The company had revenue of $3.50 billion for the quarter, compared to analyst estimates of $3.33 billion.
+GameStop had a return on equity of 14.87% and a net margin of 0.38%.
+GameStop’s quarterly revenue was up 15.0% on a year-over-year basis.
+During the same period in the prior year, the firm posted $2.38 EPS. equities analysts expect that GameStop will post 3.08 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, March 20th.
-Shareholders of record on Monday, March 5th were issued a $0.38 dividend.
-This represents a $1.52 dividend on an annualized basis and a yield of 12.04%.
-The ex-dividend date was Friday, March 2nd.
-GameStop’s dividend payout ratio (DPR) is presently 45.51%.

-Institutional investors have recently made changes to their positions in the business.
-Macquarie Group Ltd. bought a new stake in GameStop in the 3rd quarter worth $112,000.
-State of Alaska Department of Revenue bought a new stake in GameStop in the 4th quarter worth $104,000.
-SeaCrest Wealth Management LLC bought a new stake in GameStop in the 4th quarter worth $140,000.
-Kovack Advisors Inc. bought a new stake in GameStop in the 4th quarter worth $181,000.
-Finally, Unison Advisors LLC bought a new stake in GameStop in the 4th quarter worth $198,000.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+BlackRock Inc. raised its position in shares of GameStop by 5.5% during the fourth quarter.
+BlackRock Inc. now owns 8,860,599 shares of the company’s stock worth $159,047,000 after acquiring an additional 462,977 shares during the last quarter.
+Dimensional Fund Advisors LP raised its position in shares of GameStop by 0.4% during the third quarter.
+Dimensional Fund Advisors LP now owns 8,536,127 shares of the company’s stock worth $176,357,000 after acquiring an additional 34,512 shares during the last quarter.
+Bank of New York Mellon Corp raised its position in shares of GameStop by 22.3% during the fourth quarter.
+Bank of New York Mellon Corp now owns 2,894,420 shares of the company’s stock worth $51,956,000 after acquiring an additional 527,083 shares during the last quarter.
+Two Sigma Investments LP raised its position in shares of GameStop by 10.9% during the fourth quarter.
+Two Sigma Investments LP now owns 2,117,573 shares of the company’s stock worth $38,010,000 after acquiring an additional 207,860 shares during the last quarter.
+Finally, Two Sigma Advisers LP raised its position in shares of GameStop by 7.8% during the fourth quarter.
+Two Sigma Advisers LP now owns 1,860,939 shares of the company’s stock worth $33,404,000 after acquiring an additional 134,352 shares during the last quarter.

-COPYRIGHT VIOLATION WARNING: “GameStop (GME) PT Lowered to $18.00 at Robert W. Baird” was posted by Macon Daily and is owned by of Macon Daily.
-If you are reading this piece on another publication, it was copied illegally and republished in violation of United States and international copyright & trademark legislation.
-The legal version of this piece can be viewed at https://macondaily.com/2018/04/01/gamestop-gme-pt-lowered-to-18-00-at-robert-w-baird.html.
+ILLEGAL ACTIVITY WARNING: This news story was originally published by Macon Daily and is the sole property of of Macon Daily.
+If you are reading this news story on another domain, it was copied illegally and reposted in violation of U.S. & international copyright & trademark legislation.
+The legal version of this news story can be read at https://macondaily.com/2018/04/08/gamestop-gme-pt-lowered-to-18-00-at-robert-w-baird-updated.html.

 About GameStop